-This publication commemorates 20 years of the Master's programme in Human Rights and Democratisation in Africa (HRDA).
+This publication commemorates 23 years of the Master's programme in Human Rights and Democratisation in Africa (HRDA).

 It gives a snapshot of the HRDA programme, its alumni achievements, the Centre for Human Rights where it is based, and the partner universities in collaboration with which it is presented.
-The reader will find comprehensive information on the donors, to whom the HRDA owes its very existence, and the administrative and academic staff whose competence and expertise have set high standards and given it world wide recognition.
+The reader will find comprehensive information on the donors, who have contributed to the existence of the programme, and the administrative and academic staff whose competence and expertise have set high standards and given it world wide recognition.

-Above all, this publication recognises the work of the alumni for the past 20 years, and whose achievements in the field are contributing to advancing human rights and democracy, primarily in Africa, but also in other parts of the world.
+Above all, this publication recognises the work of the alumni for the past 23 years, and whose achievements in the field are contributing to advancing human rights and democracy, primarily in Africa, but also in other parts of the world.
 They are the manifestation of a momentum to move Africa forward; the vindication of the idea that expertise and a common understanding are important tools in addressing today's development challenges.